catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 Uploading the volume
 ====================

-The procedure the upload a volume will vary depending on whether the volume is attached to an instance (active) or not.
+The procedure to upload a volume will vary depending on whether the volume is attached to an instance (active) or not.

 Uploading a detached (inactive) volume